AnotherRegularDude/ollama-web-search-mcp/README.md

 ### Service Layer

-Business logic is encapsulated in service objects located in `app/cases/` that inherit from `Cases::Abstract`.
-This follows the Resol service pattern with parameter validation using Dry Types.
+Business logic lives in service objects under `app/cases/` that inherit from `ServiceObject`, a Resol-based base class that wraps Dry validation and consistent success/failure handling.

 ### Adapter Layer